Cleaning & caring for natural stone

 Do seal stone annually or as needed according to the manufacturer's instructions.

-Don’t use acidic cleaners on marble, limestone, travertine, onyx, or other calcareous stones.
-This includes vinegar, lemon juice, & other natural remedies.
+Don’t use acidic cleaners, especially on marble, limestone, travertine, onyx, and other calcareous stones.
+This includes vinegar, lemon juice, & other natural remedies, which are highly acidic.

 Don’t use vacuum cleaners unless you know they are in good condition.
 Damaged beater bars and cracked or dirty wheels can quickly scratch the stone’s surface.

 Don’t use abrasive cleaners or rough cleaning tools as these may scratch the stone.